humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-06-09-computer-science-in-javascript-binary-search-tree-part-1.md

         right: null
     };

 As can be discerned from the name, a binary search tree is organized into a hierarchical tree structure.
 The first item becomes the root node and each additional value is added into the tree as an ancestor of that root.
-The unique part of a binary search tree, however, is that the nodes are ordered based on the value they contain: any values that are part of a node&#8217;s left subtree are always less than the node&#8217;s value and any values in the right subtree are always greater than the node&#8217;s value.
-In this way, finding a value in a binary search tree becomes quite simple, go left whenever the value you&#8217;re looking for is less than the node you&#8217;re processing or go right if the value is greater.
+The unique part of a binary search tree, however, is that the nodes are ordered based on the value they contain: any values that are part of a node's left subtree are always less than the node's value and any values in the right subtree are always greater than the node's value.
+In this way, finding a value in a binary search tree becomes quite simple, go left whenever the value you're looking for is less than the node you're processing or go right if the value is greater.
 There can be no duplicates in a binary search tree because duplicates would destroy this relationship.
 The following diagram represents a simple binary search tree.

 <p style="text-align: center;">
   <a href="http://en.wikipedia.org/wiki/File:Binary_search_tree.svg"><img src="/images/wp-content/uploads/2009/06/500px-Binary_search_tree.svg_-300x250.png" alt="Binary search tree diagram" width="300" height="250"" /></a>